KKFR: 92.3 FM

 On December 19, 1970, the station at 92.3 FM first signed on with the call sign KXTC, and aired a mix of mainstream and contemporary jazz music.
 In 1978, the station switched to a disco format which lasted two years, using the name "Disco 92".
 Show hosts included Scott Tuchman and Rick Nuhn.
 In 1980 KXTC began playing "cross-country" as KC92.
 The music was a combination of country and pop with songs by Christopher Cross, the Eagles as well as Merle Haggard and Dolly Parton.
 John Wesley Gibson did the morning show, Dennis McBroom middays and program director Eric Fox afternoons.
 The station never found an audience, In 1982, the station changed its call letters to KEZC and flipped to country music with the branding "Easy Country".
 In 1984, KEZC began simulcasting KJJJ (now KGME) as KJJJ-FM, a more mainstream country station.

 In 1985, KJJJ-FM flipped to a gold-based top 40 format known as "The Fire Station, Arizona's 92 Fire FM" with new KKFR call letters.
 KKFR began shifting towards a more rhythmic/dance direction in the late 1980s.
-The station also adopted the "Power 92" moniker in 1988 and patterned its direction on then-sister station KPWR in Los Angeles.
+The station also adopted the "Power 92" moniker in 1988 and patterned its direction on KPWR in Los Angeles.
 KKFR adjusted its branding to "Power 92.3" in 2000.
 TV personality Danny Bonaduce worked at KKFR for a few months in 1989 and 1990 as a morning program co-host.

 On December 16, 1993, despite high ratings with its rhythmic-leaning direction, KKFR evolved to a mainstream top 40 and leaned slightly toward modern rock (to less of an extent than other Top 40 stations in other markets).
 The station's ratings slipped as a result.
 From January to March 1995, the station re-added rhythmic and dance music tracks to the playlist, and began regaining much of its lost audience.
 However, the dance songs began to be removed by 1997, leading the transformation towards a R&B/hip hop approach.
 By the end of the year, the station was no longer a mainstream top 40 outlet.

 Chancellor Media (which later became AMFM, Inc.) purchased KKFR in late 1998 from its longtime owners The Broadcast Group, but when the company merged with Clear Channel Communications, they had to divest the station to meet FCC ownership regulations.
 Emmis Communications became its owner in 2000.
 Beginning in 2005, Power started adding more rhythmic pop tracks into the playlist.